Tutor: Sonja Hettinga

-and rights of citizenship.
+duties and rights of citizenship.
 Civic affairs are how our government,

 economic, and political systems are supposed to operate as defined by our

 founding fathers.
-In light of this, we will focus on the Constitution for the first
+In light of this, we will focus on the Constitution, as

 Note: No new students may add to this class at semester.
 This is a full year course.

 Tutor: Sonja Hettinga graduated with a B.A. degree from Metropolitan State University in St. Paul.
 There she studied Political Science and Communication.
 She spent the early part of her career working in a legislative office and committee at the MN State Senate before pursuing a corporate career.
 Sonja now spends her time homeschooling her two elementary aged children and loves seeing how God’s word ties into all studies.

 1st Semester text: (to be purchased by parents BEFORE classes begin) Foundation for Freedom: A Study of the United States Constitution, Revised Edition, copyright 2021 (ISBN #978-1-629820-94-1)

 2nd Semester text: TBD